Kids Microscope Review

 With a microscope, your child will have access to a hidden world, able to see countless things up close for a whole new perspective.
 A honeybee is no longer just a honeybee once you’ve seen the tiny hairs on a its leg or the antenna attached to its head.
 Kids can even see the cellular structure that makes up the honeybee's body.
 A kids microscope lets your child view objects in a completely new way.
 When you see that excited face as they're discovering something new, you'll know that the microscope was a great investment.

 Kids Microscopes: How We Tested, What We Found

-Quality views are paramount, even in a beginner microscope.
+We performed a variety of tests to determine our optical scores for each model.
 We looked at multiple specimens with each instrument, using the same slides and subjects each time in the same lighting.
-We chose a few things that would likely interest a child with his or her first microscope, including a slice of onion, a honeybee leg, a penny and a blade of grass, and we scored the views of each at multiple magnifications.
+We chose a few objects that would likely interest a child with his or her first microscope, including a slice of onion, a honeybee leg, a penny and a blade of grass, and we scored the views of each at multiple magnifications.

 Kids Microscopes: Our Verdict and Recommendations

 After over 100 hours of research and testing, we can make some recommendations about the top kids microscopes available on the market.
 Although all the instruments we tested were good, these there were the best; they excelled in areas that matter the most.

 As the best overall kids microscope we tested, the Omano Om117L clearly stood out from the rest.
 We were thoroughly impressed by this scope's optical quality.
 Practically all the slides and objects we looked at were clear and bright, and we had no issues setting up and using this instrument.
 The metal body is also solidly designed with convenience and durability in mind.
 We'd buy this microscope for our own children.